neural75/gqrx-scanner/README.md

 # gqrx-scanner
 A frequency scanner for [Gqrx Software Defined Radio](http://gqrx.dk/) receiver
 ## Description
-[work in progress]

-*Warning*

-This repository is not ready yet.
-I have to complete parsing options and so forth, so please ignore it for now.

 gqrx-scanner is a frequency scanner written in C that uses [gqrx remote protocol](http://gqrx.dk/doc/remote-control) to perform a fast scan of the band.
 It can be used in conjunction with the gqrx bookmarks to look for the already stored frequencies or, in a free sweep scan mode, to explore the band within a specified frequency range.